-When Braniff International Airlines got all groovy and liberated, company overseer Mary Wells Lawrence hired Alexander Girard (May 24, 1907 – January 31, 1993) to paint the planes an all-over orange, turquoise, baby blue, medium blue, ochre, lemon yellow and lavender, Emilio Pucci to give the staff their on-trend sex appeal (the hostesses all got bikinis and pool bags), and Alexander Girard to keep the flyers entertained.
+When Braniff International Airlines got all groovy and liberated, company overseer Mary Wells Lawrence hired Alexander Girard (May 24, 1907 – January 31, 1993) to paint the planes an all-over orange, turquoise, baby blue, medium blue, ochre, lemon yellow and lavender, Emilio Pucci to drape the staff in on-trend sex appeal (the hostesses all got bikinis and pool bags), and Alexander Girard to keep the flyers entertained.
 In 1968, Girard designed a set of Playing cards.
-Each card features a Girard illustration and English phrase, with Spanish and Portuguese translations for the Jet Set crowd.
+Each card featured a Girard illustration and English phrase, with Spanish and Portuguese translations for the Jet Set crowd.

 “Infinite are man’s expressions of beauty and love; open your eyes your ears and

 your heart to them and you will unite the peoples of the world.”

 “Entre los hombres, infinitas son las expresiones de la belleza y del amor; al abrirse

 a ellas los ojos, los oídos y los corazones seunirán los pueblos del mundo.”

 Now you’ve got the cards why not learn how to use these gorgeous cards with a game of live blackjack at Winning Room.